hubblec4/Matroska-Chapters-Specs/chapters.md

 The start time stamps are equal to the chapter markers in the timeline.

 ### ChapterTimeEnd
-Timestamp of the end of `Chapter` with nanosecond accuracy.
+A Timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.
-The start time stamps are equal to the chapter markers in the timeline.
+The end timestamp is used when the `Edition EditionFlagOrd`